gochain/gofs/README.md

 COMMANDS:
      pin      Pin a CID
-     add      Add and pin a file.
+     cost     Get the current storage cost in wei per GigaByteHour. add      Add and pin a file.
-     help, h  Shows a list of commands or help for one command
+     status   Get the current storage cost in wei per GigaByteHour. help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: